Qui sommes-nous ?

 • ANSM is involved in monitoring regulations, and more specifically in respect of the Good Preparation Practice that its drafts.

-What is not a preparation
+What does not qualify a preparation

 Some operations or some products are not preparations :